godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 :ref:`NodePath <class_NodePath>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A pre-parsed path to a node or a node property.
+It can be easily assigned to, and from, a String.
 They are useful to interact with the tree to get a node, or affecting properties like with :ref:`Tweens <class_Tween>`.

 Vector built-in types